-Office of Student Financial Services
+Welcome to Student Financial Services

 Pay Your Tuition and Fees

-Online – payments can be made by credit card (MasterCard, VISA or Discover) or by electronic check by going to myHUgo.
+Online – payments can be made by credit card (MasterCard, VISA, or Discover) or by electronic check by going to myHUgo.

 Mail – check payments can be mailed to the Office of Student Financial Services, 4501 Colonial Blvd.
 Fort Myers, FL 33966.
 Please include your student ID number on the check.
-Please do NOT mail cash payments (we gladly accept cash payment in person).
+Please do NOT mail cash payments (we gladly accept cash payments in person).

-Phone – credit card (MasterCard, VISA or Discover) or electronic check payments can be made by calling (239) 938-7760.
+Phone – credit card (MasterCard, VISA, or Discover) or electronic check payments can be made by calling (239) 938-7760.

 Tuition Due Dates